Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 Learn how to use Microsoft Azure Data Lake and Stream Analytics Tools for Visual Studio (also called Data Lake Tools) to connect to Apache Hadoop clusters in Azure HDInsight and submit Hive queries.

-For more information about connecting to an Apache Storm cluster, see Develop C# topologies for Apache Storm on HDInsight by using Visual Studio.
+For more information about connecting to an Apache Storm cluster, see Develop C# topologies for Apache Storm by using the Data Lake tools for Visual Studio.

 You can use Data Lake Tools for Visual Studio to access Azure Data Lake Analytics and HDInsight.
 For information about Data Lake Tools, see Develop U-SQL scripts by using Data Lake Tools for Visual Studio.

-To complete this tutorial and use Data Lake Tools for Visual Studio, you need the following items:
+To complete this article and use Data Lake Tools for Visual Studio, you need the following items:

 An Azure HDInsight cluster.
 To create an HDInsight cluster, see Get started by using Apache Hadoop in Azure HDInsight.
 To run interactive Apache Hive queries, you need an HDInsight Interactive Query cluster.